tari-labs/tari-university/src/cryptography/r1cs-bulletproofs/mainreport.md

 u = x_1 \cdot x_1 \quad \text{,} \quad v = u \cdot x_2 \quad \text{,} \quad y = x_1 + 1 \quad \text{and} \quad z = v + y
 $$

-The variables $u, v$ and $ y $ are called _auxiliary variables_ or _low-level variables_, while
+The variables $u, v$ and $ y $ are called auxiliary variables or low-level variables, while
 ${ z }$  is the output of  $ \mathcal{A} $ .
 Thus, in addition to computing polynomials naturally, an
 arithmetic circuit helps in reducing a computation to a low-level language involving only two variables, one operation and an output.

-Although [[N6]] describes arithmetic circuits as being a more highly structured model of computation than Boolean circuits, it also points out that "we do not know how to efficiently reconstruct a circuit using only queries to the polynomial it computes".

 Zero-knowledge proofs in general require that statements to be proved are expressed in their simplest terms for efficiency.
 A ZK proof's end-to-end journey is to create a _function_ to write proofs about yet such a function needs to work with specific constructs.
-In making ZK proofs more efficient: "these _functions_ have to be specified as sequences of very simple terms, namely, additions and multiplications of only two terms in a particular field" [[7]].
+In making ZK proofs more efficient: "these functions have to be specified as sequences of very simple terms, namely, additions and multiplications of only two terms in a particular field" [[7]].
 This is where arithmetic circuits come in.

 In verifying a ZK proof, the verifier needs to carry out a step-by-step check of the computations.
 When these computations are expressed in terms of arithmetic circuits, the process translates to checking